toivotuo/tapestry/docs/implementation.rst

 Django models and ORM
     Django comes with a powerful object relational mapper (ORM).
-With the ORM, Django translates Python classes derived from a Djano model base class and constructed with special formatting to SQL queries.
+With the ORM, Django translates Python classes derived from a Django model base class and constructed with special formatting to SQL queries.
 The ORM can be connected to a number of database backends through which Django supports various relational database management systems (RDBMS).
 For example, for Tapestry